Snehith909/Snehith909/0)_README.md

 ✅ Features:

- -Insert at start or end
+ - Insert at start or end

- -Insert after a specific node
+ - Insert after a specific node

- -Delete from start, end, or by value
+ - Delete from start, end, or by value

- -Search for an item
+ - Search for an item

- -Print the list
+ - Print the list